tangledhelix/DP_greatlakes/README.md

 ### Spellcheck ###

 ### Transcriber's notes ###

+p.
+39: changed “Groseilliers” to “Groseillers” (Radisson and Groseillers)

 ### HTML file review ###
 The iPhone/iPad simulators can't use `file://` URLs.
 Start a local web server with `python3 -m http.server` in the project directory and going to `localhost:8000` in Safari on the device.